Digital twins for the design, interactive control, and deployment of modular, fiber-reinforced soft continuum arms: Digital twins

-\textbf{Individual Cosserat rod.} Cosserat rod theory describes the dynamics in 3D space of slender, one-dimensional elastic structures that can undergo all modes of deformation (bending, shearing, twisting, stretching) at all cross-sections~\cite{Antman1995Nonelinear}.
-Cosserat rods naturally map to FREEs, which are slender by design, allowing to model non-linear mechanics and material properties, active stresses, modular assembly, and environmental loads.
-Cosserat rods are thus well-suited to accurately and efficiently simulate (relative to computationally expensive 3D elasticity models) heterogeneous and anisotropic \cite{tekinalp2024topology} FREE-based soft arms.
+\textbf{Individual Cosserat rod model.} Cosserat rod theory describes the dynamics in 3D space of slender, one-dimensional elastic structures that undergo all modes of deformation (bending, shearing, twisting, stretching) at all cross-sections~\cite{Antman1995Nonelinear, Gazzola:2018}.
+Individual Cosserat rods naturally map to individual FREEs (which are slender by design) allowing to model FREEs non-linear mechanics, material properties, active stresses, and environmental loads \cite{Krishnan2012FREEdeformation, Krishnan2014FREEdeformation, Krishnan2015FREEdeformation}.

 A Cosserat rod (Fig.~\ref{fig:modeling}b) is described by its centerline $\lab{\positions}(s,t) \in \reals^{3}$ and orthonormal reference frame $\orientation(s,t) \in \reals^{3 \times 3} =\left[\lab\director_{1}, \lab\director_{2}, \lab\director_{3}\right]^{\transpose}$, leading to the relation for any vector $\dummyVector: \dummyVector = \orientation \lab\dummyVector$, $\lab\dummyVector = \orientation^{\transpose}\dummyVector$, where $\lab\dummyVector$ denotes the vector in the lab frame and $\dummyVector$ in the local frame.
 Here, $s \in [0, \length]$ is the rod arc-length and $\length(t)$ its current length, for time $t \in \reals \ge 0$.
 For inextensible, unshearable rods, $\lab\director_{3}$ is parallel to the tangent ($\partial_s \lab\positions = \lab\positions_{s}$), with $\lab\director_{1}$, $\lab\director_{2}$ spanning the normal-binormal plane.
 Shear and extension shift $\lab\director_{3}$ away from $\lab\positions_{s}$, producing the shear strain vector $\shears = \orientation \left(\lab\positions_{s} - \lab\director_{3} \right)$.
 The curvature vector $\curvatures$ encodes bending/twist and is the $\orientation$'s rotation rate along the material coordinate $\partial_s \director_j = \curvatures \times \director_j$, while the angular velocity $\angularVelocities$ is $\partial_t \director_j = \angularVelocities \times \director_j$.
 The linear velocity of the centerline is $\partial_t\lab\positions$, the second area moment of inertia is $\secondMomentOfInertia(s,t)\in \reals^{3 \times 3}$, the cross-sectional area is $\area(s,t)\in \reals$, density is $\density(s)\in \reals$.
 Then, the governing equations are \cite{Gazzola:2018}